geekgonecrazy/geekgonecrazy.github.io/content/posts/2026-03-23-a-decade-at-rocket-chat.md

 RFC → RFD → ADR.
 Discourse → GitHub → adr.rocket.chat.
 The format changed, the tools changed, but the core idea stayed the same from RFC 1 in 2018 to ADR 148 in 2025: write it down, invite discussion, make it discoverable.

-## Stepping Away and Coming Back (2024 - 2025)
+## 2024 - 2025: Stepping Away and Coming Back

-By mid-**2024**, after nearly nine years, I decided to step away.
+In mid-**2024**, after nearly nine years, I decided to step away.
 I transitioned out in July 2024 and stayed on in an advisory capacity, keeping a connection to the team and the platform I'd helped build.

 The time away was valuable.
 I found balance.
 I picked up hobbies outside of work, something I hadn't really had in years.
 But I also realized how much I missed the work itself.
 Building things that matter.
 Solving hard problems with good people.
 I [wrote more about that period](https://aaronogle.dev/2024/12/31/year-in-review-2024/#work--professional) in my 2024 year in review.

 On **May 19th, 2025**, I officially returned as **Head of Infrastructure & Deployment**.

 This time I took both People and Tech hats deliberately.
+Before joining I asked exectly what the expectations were for me in the role.
+I then proposed a Role Charter.
+Something I plan to repeat going forward.
 No split between a technical lead and an engineering manager.
 I'd seen what happened when those roles were separated and the partnership didn't gel.
 Simpler is better.

-## The SRE Team: Building Something That Would Outlast Me (2025 - 2026)
+## 2025 - 2026:The SRE Team: Building Something That Would Outlast Me

-When I came back, one of the first things I did was write a **team charter**, a document that made clear the team's purpose, scope, and strategic objectives.
+I liked the role charter so much that after I came back, one of the first things I did was write a **team charter**, a document that made clear the team's purpose, scope, and strategic objectives.
 We started an SRE book club.
 We formalized documentation practices in Confluence.
 I wrote a lot...
 Posted priority alignments every week making sure that any adjustments in priority were clearly communicated to the team, every month setting the months priorities.
 The main goal was to increase alignment so it was very clear what we were working towards.
 I pushed for post-mortems after every incident, and tried to build a culture where reliability wasn't just my obsession but the team's identity.

 We launched **Launchpad** (our opinionated deployment tool), drove SLO definitions across services, and pushed forward on everything from Helm chart improvements to airgapped deployment support.